data-umbrella/event-transcripts/2024/99-anna-gemini-llm.md

 None

 ## About the Event
-In this webinar, we will go through how to work with Gemini AI and specifically fine tune the model using an example of text data related to the Google Cloud Certification.
+Learn about the exciting world of Gemini API, Google's latest advancement in large language models (LLMs).
+We will explore how to leverage the power of Gemini within Google AI Studio and Vertex AI for various tasks, including text, code, and even image and video understanding capabilities.
 ```
 ## Timestamps
 00:00 Data Umbrella introduction